dendibakh/perf-book/chapters/9-Optimizing-Computations/9-5 Compiler Intrinsics.md

 Intrinsics are somewhat easier to use than inline assembly because the compiler performs type checking, takes care of register allocation, and makes further optimizations, e.g., peephole transformations and instruction scheduling.
 However, they are still often verbose and difficult to read.

 When you write code using non-portable platform-specific intrinsics, you should also provide a fallback option for other architectures.
 A list of all available intrinsics for the Intel platform can be found in this [reference](https://software.intel.com/sites/landingpage/IntrinsicsGuide/)[^11].
-For ARM, you can find such a list here: [https://developer.arm.com/architectures/instruction-sets/intrinsics/](https://developer.arm.com/architectures/instruction-sets/intrinsics/).
+For ARM, you can find such a list on the Arm's website.[^14]

 ### Wrapper Libraries for Intrinsics {#sec:secIntrinsicLibraries}